How To FINALLY Get Rid Of Booty Spots

 3 Products To Get Rid Of Buttne:

 1. MURAD Clarifying body spray, $40: This is basically a buttne-killer in a bottle.
 The spray is specifically catered for body acne and is designed to reduce the ongoing acne cycle.
-The formula contains salicylic acid, which will penetrate and exfoliate the skin at a deeper level so it can combat the acne more efficiently.
-It also contains niacinamide to help minimize oil production, and menthol to cool the skin and reduce irritation.
+The formula contains salicylic acid, which will penetrate and exfoliate the skin at a deeper level so it can deal with acne more efficiently.
+It also contains niacinamide to help balance oil production and menthol to cool the skin and soothe irritation.

 3. Bioderma Body Wash Soap Free Shower Gel, $20: A hypoallergenic, soap-free shower gel, which is also free of parabens and has no artificial colors, so even if you have the most sensitive skin you’ll be fine!
 It’ll work to restore the natural pH balance of your skin, leaving your skin feeling super clean, soft and hydrated.
 It’s also only $20 for a liter, so it will last forever!